MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

     Python package to create context-menu entries in windows via .reg file.

-It doesn't simplify that much the process, but it allow you to write a more convenient json file to convert it to the 2 reg files.
+It allow to write the key structure as a json whith a bunch of workflow optimizations, like relative paths, variables, ... so the whole process should be much faster and much less human-error prone.

 Cool use cases ideas for context-menus
 --------------------------------------